paulsonkoly/shapeshifter.nvim/Readme.md

    end
    ```

-Press multiple times to tooggle between the two.
+Press multiple times to toggle between the two.

 ## Installation